 Course: LIS 61095

 Class limit: 15 participants

-- Graduate students at any institution
+- Graduate and undergraduate students from any institution, any major

 - Alumni of any graduate program (master’s or Ph.D.)

 - Afternoon: Discussions and lectures at Kent State Florence Palazzo de Cerchi

 - We are not accepting applications at this time.

 A cost estimate is offered in the Museum Origins 2013 Overview, along with a program description and application instructions.
 Note: Some costs are subject to the US$/Euro(€) exchange rate; if the rate changes greatly, a small adjustment to the Program Fee may be necessary.
 The data indicated here reflect our best estimates at this time and the current fluctuation of the US$/Euro(€) exchange rate.
 Assumed US$/Euro(€) = 1.38.
 All fees shaded in grey are non-refundable.